CLSPhila/ui-data-explorer/README.md

 We can publish the app in three ways.

 **Locally in RStudio**
 Once you have the app running locally, use the `rsconnect` library from Shinyapps.io.
 Set environment variables for `SHINYAPPS_ACCOUNT`, `SHINYAPPS_TOKEN`, and `SHINYAPPS_SECRET`.
 You can get these values from your shinyapps account.
-Then run `Rscripts deployShinyApps.R`.
+Then run `Rscript deployShinyApps.R`.

 **Locally with Docker-Compose**.
 Running `docker-compose run --rm shinyappdeploy` will start a docker service that downloads and processes the data, and publishes the app to Shinyapps.
 Make sure your `SHINYAPPS_x` environment variables are set up.
 Docker-compose will automatically load a `.env` file if there is one.